-Shares are priced on a single mid-market pricing basis in Sterling in accordance with the COLL Sourcebook.
-The Scheme deals on a forward pricing basis.
-As mentioned above, a forward price is a price calculated at the next valuation point after the deal is accepted.
+Shares are priced on a single mid-market pricing basis in sterling in accordance with the COLL Sourcebook and the Instrument.
+The Scheme deals on a forward pricing basis (and not on the basis of published prices).
+As mentioned above, a forward price is a price calculated at the next valuation point after the deal is agreed.

-The price of a Share is the net asset value of the Scheme attributable to the relevant Share class divided by the number of Shares in that class in issue.
+The price of a share is the net asset value of the Scheme attributable to the relevant share class divided by the number of shares in that class in issue.

-The net asset values attributable to the Share class(es) of the Scheme will normally be calculated at the Valuation Point on each Dealing Day (as specified above).
-The net asset value attributable to a Share class is determined by calculating the value of the assets attributable to that class and deducting the liabilities attributable to that class in accordance with the provisions for the calculation set out in the Instrument.
+The net asset values attributable to the share class(es) of the Scheme will normally be calculated at the Valuation Point on each Dealing Day (as specified above).
+The net asset value attributable to a share class is determined by calculating the value of the assets attributable to that class and deducting the liabilities attributable to that class in accordance with the provisions for the calculation set out in the Instrument.
 For valuation purposes:

-- investments with a single price (whether a transferable security or units or shares in a collective investment scheme) shall be valued at that price; - investments for which different buying and selling prices are quoted will be valued at the mid-market price;

-- other scheme property shall be valued at a fair and reasonable mid-market value; - derivative and forward transactions shall be valued as agreed between the ACD and the Depositary; and - adjustments will be made for tax, outstanding borrowings and dealing expenses.
+- investments with a single price (whether a transferable security or units or shares in a collective investment scheme) shall be valued at that price; - investments for which different buying and selling prices are quoted will be valued at the mid-market price; - other scheme property shall be valued at a fair and reasonable mid-market value; - derivative and forward transactions shall be valued as agreed between the ACD and the Depositary; and - adjustments will be made for tax, outstanding borrowings and dealing expenses.

-Dilution Policy
+Dilution Levy